christianwach/bp-group-sites/readme.txt

 The BuddyPress Group Sites plugin enables the creation of a many-to-many relationship between BuddyPress Groups and WordPress Sites.
 This is useful when you have a BuddyPress network in which you want, say, many groups to comment simultaneously on sites which they share access to.

-The plugin is specifically designed to work with CommentPress "documents" (which are themselves complete sub-sites) so that there can be many reading groups for each document and many documents for each reading group.
+The plugin is specifically designed to work with *CommentPress* "documents" (which are themselves complete sub-sites) so that there can be many reading groups for each document and many documents for each reading group.

+### Requirements

+This plugin requires a minimum of *BuddyPress 2.0*.

 ### Plugin Development